What is Google algorithm?

 Note: Google incorporates more and more page experience signals into their ranking algorithms over time.

-For example, the so-called Core Web Vitals, “a set of metrics related to speed, responsiveness and visual stability”, are being incorporated into the algorithm as ranking signals in 2021.
+For example, the so-called Core Web Vitals, “a set of metrics related to speed, responsiveness and visual stability”, were incorporated into the algorithm as ranking signals in 2021.

 5. Context and settings